andrfr/andrfr/README.md

 ## Hi there 👋

-Researcher in the field of business information systems.
-Expert in process and data technologies and their application for Sustainable Development.
+I'm a researcher in the field of business information systems.
+My expertise is in process and data technologies and their application for Sustainable Development.
 <!--
 **andrfr/andrfr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.